 The eco-schools programme links to most if not all curriculum areas.
 In particular, many cross-curricular issues such as citizenship, enterprise and personal, social and health education can be tackled through involvement in Eco-Schools.

 It is an accredited award scheme.
 Schools who achieve eco-school status receive a Green Flag to display in their school.
 If a school achieves four Green Flags then they can be awarded permanent eco-school status.

-Playground Leaders are Year 5 and 6 children who lead fun physical activities for our other children at lunchtimes.
+Playground Leaders are Year 5 and 6 children, often our prefects, who lead fun physical activities for our other children at lunchtimes.
 The volunteers take part in training and then work in small teams to organise games and fun sessions to help keep themselves and others active.
 They take it in turns to give one lunchtime per week to the scheme.
 In doing so, they gain valuable experience of leadership and volunteering, including team work skills, organisational competence and developing their powers of communication.